ZJUVAI/Newclid/scripts/grpo/README.md

 produces `reward_std = 0` during training.

-`v6_mid_strict_zero` is a selector-only refinement that narrows the learnable core and separates the easier high-pass tail into two capped tiers:
+`v6_mid_strict_zero` is a selector-only refinement that narrows the learnable core and keeps only a small capped mid-high-pass tail:

 - `core`: `0.125 <= pass_at_* <= 0.625`
 - `near_low`: low-pass rows just below the core window
 - `reward_mixed_zero`: stricter zero-pass rows with mixed reward outcomes
 - `near_high_mid`: moderate high-pass rows above core and up to a configurable cap
-- `near_high_high`: higher-pass but still non-mastered rows, kept under a tighter cap
 - `mastered`: only used as fallback if the selector still cannot fill enough rows

+The current stage-balanced selector no longer keeps the overly easy `near_high_high` tail.
+Its default budget is shifted back toward harder and higher-signal tiers:

+- `near_low`: default `5%` to `20%`
+- `reward_mixed_zero`: default `5%` to `20%`
+- `near_high_mid`: default `3%` to `8%`

-`v9_stage_balanced` builds on top of `v6/v7` and explicitly enforces minimum coverage for low-pass and high-pass boundary tiers so the final training set does not collapse into almost all `core` rows:
+`v9_stage_balanced` builds on top of `v6/v7` and explicitly enforces minimum coverage for low-pass and mid-high-pass boundary tiers so the final training set does not collapse into almost all `core` rows, while suppressing the easiest non-mastered tail:

 - `core`: `0.125 <= pass_at_* <= 0.625`
 - `near_low`: lower-pass boundary rows below core
 - `reward_mixed_zero`: zero-pass rows that still satisfy validity, reward-mixing, and diversity constraints
 - `near_high_mid`: `0.625 < pass_at_* <= 0.75`
-- `near_high_high`: `0.75 < pass_at_* < mastered`
 - `mastered`: only used as fallback when the selector still cannot fill enough rows

 The `v3_tiered` policy first groups rows into: